-On arrival, mourners may be see an altar decorated with an image of the person who has died, an image of Buddha, flowers, incense, candles and fruits.
-Mourners often present the bereaved with flowers, usually placed alongside their loved one or the decorated altar.
+The venue usually incorporates an altar decorated with an image of the person who has died, an image of Buddha, flowers, incense, candles and fruits.
+Mourners often present the bereaved with flowers to placed alongside their loved one or the decorated altar.

 Once all the mourners have paid their respects, monks and other members of the Buddhist community will read sermons and deliver eulogies.

-When entering the service, mourners should approach the altar and bow with their hands together in a prayer position, taking time to reflect on the person who has passed away briefly before sitting.
+When entering the venue, mourners should approach the altar and bow with their hands together in a prayer position.
+This is an opportunity to reflect on the life of the person that has died before taking your seat.